NumEconCopenhagen/projects-2024-econ-jyderne/dataproject/README.md

 1. FPI_KEY_2008_FORWARD.xlsx

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.

-``pip install matplotlib-venn``